gwastro/pycbc/docs/inference.rst

 Simulated BBH example
 ---------------------

-This example recovers the parameters of a simulated binary black-hole (BBH).
+This example recovers the parameters of a simulated binary black-hole (BBH) that has similar parameters has GW150914.

 First, we need to create an ``injection.hdf`` file that specifies the parameters of the simulated signal.
 To do that we will use